US Expat Tax In Canada – Practical Info You Need To Know

 Individuals employed in Canada and their employers must each make government pension plan contributions at a rate of 4.95% on salaries.
 They must also pay employment insurance premiums.

-The United States has entered into agreements, called Totalization Agreements, with several nations for the purpose of avoiding double taxation of income with respect to social security taxes.
+The United States has entered into agreements, called Totalization Agreements, with several nations to avoid double taxation of income with respect to social security taxes.
 These agreements must be taken into account when determining whether any alien is subject to the U.S. Social Security/Medicare tax, or whether any U.S. citizen or resident alien is subject to the social security taxes of a foreign country.
 As of this time, Canada has not entered into a Totalization Agreement with the United States thus there is opportunity to avoid double taxation of social security income for US expat tax in Canada.

 U.S.- Canada Tax Treaty And Tax Relief For US Expat Tax In Canada